Ah! Welcome to reality.

 Note, however, that by doing so, you also are anonymous to systems such as the Google Search Engine, which may see that as a negative in their ranking system.

-From tests run by different SEO experts with high traffic websites, transferring a domain name and using the Privacy Feature on the domain once transferred will cause a longer than normal gag from Google.
+From tests run by different SEO experts with high traffic websites, transferring a domain name and using the Privacy Feature on the new domain once transferred causes a longer than normal gag from Google.
 In other words, the Google Search Engine sees a change to a domain name from public to private as a stronger negative than just a change of IP address or owner in general.